opengeospatial/ogcapi-records/README.md

 A record provides a description (i.e. metadata) about a resource that the provider of the resource wishes to make discoverable.

 The record common component defines the core schema of a catalog record.
 It includes a small number of properties that are common across all resource types.
-The following table lists the core set of record properties (called queryables):
+The following table lists the core set of record properties:

 |Property |Requirement |Description
 |-----------|------------|-----------------------------------